tpimentelms/tpimentelms.github.io/_publications/2025-07-04-wilcox-etal-2025-using.md

 ---
 title: "Using Information Theory to Characterize Prosodic Typology: The Case of Tone, Pitch-Accent and Stress-Accent "
 collection: publications
-authors: "Ethan Wilcox, Cui Ding, Giovanni Acampa, <b>Tiago Pimentel</b>, Alex Warstadt, Tamar I Regev  "
+authors: "Ethan Wilcox, Cui Ding, Giovanni Acampa, <b>Tiago Pimentel</b>, Alex Warstadt, Tamar I Regev"
 permalink: /publication/2025-07-04-wilcox-etal-2025-using
 date: 2025-07-04
 venue: 'Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)'